gvwilson/thirdbit/src/fiction/bear/index.md

 A tall man with a cudgel on his hip stepped out, nodded to her, and then nodded again over his shoulder.
-Consul Jigme stepped out wearing a dark knee-length formal coat, its high collar closed despite the warmth, and pressed his hand to his chest.
+Consul Yangyal stepped out wearing a dark knee-length formal coat, its high collar closed despite the warmth, and pressed his hand to his chest.
 "Respected," he said,